codebar09/form_builder/README.md

-Here's a professional and complete `README.md` file for your **Form Builder Application** project:

----

 # 🧩 Form Builder Application

 A modern, user-friendly **drag-and-drop form builder** that allows users to create customizable forms visually, preview them in real-time, and generate shareable links for filling and sharing.
 Includes support for accessibility, auto-save, multi-step forms, and export options.